hernandezwashere/website/hugo/homepage/content/about/_index.md

 #### [Resume // pdf](https://hernandezjose.github.io/resume.pdf)

-[TODO: Write a blurb about Airbnb experience.
-A proposal below:]

 At Airbnb, I work in tandem with our data scientists on the Market Dynamics team to build and optimize our data pipelines to be more reliable, efficient, and scalable.

 When I was on the Financial Infrastructure team, I ensured that our accountants and stakeholders had high-quality, accurate data for reporting by improving our ETL pipelines and building tools to better monitor Airflow task health.